Common myths about heat pumps

 Heat pumps don't provide cooling

 Air-to-air heat pumps do!
 They work by taking heat from the outside air and using a fan system to distribute it indoors.
+Some air-to-water units can also provide cooling but additional equipment may need to be installed.
 If you need a pump to heat and cool, check with your chosen manufacturer or installer to find the right model.

 Air source heat pumps are not as good as gas boilers